baibaratsky/yii2-ga-measurement-protocol/README.md

     ->setShipping(15.0)
     ->setCouponCode('MY_COUPON');

-// Include a product, only required fields are SKU and Name
+// Include a product, the only required fields are SKU and Name
 $productData1 = [
     'sku' => 'AAAA-6666',
     'name' => 'Test Product 2',